JohnDHoinville/vpat-report/tasks/enhanced-automation-coverage-implementation-tasks.md

 ## **Relevant Files**
 - **api/routes/testing-sessions.js**: Fixed JOIN to use `assigned_tester` instead of `tested_by`
 - **database/services/manual-testing-service.js**: Fixed INSERT to use `assigned_tester` column mapping
+- **api/services/test-automation-service.js**: Fixed createAutomationRun to create entries for all tools with unique IDs and proper UPSERT handling

 ---